-- If you store essential financial information, passwords, etc electronically, make a backup paper copy and/or create a backup on a thumbdrive that you can store with your EFFAK.
+- If you maintain crucial financial information and passwords electronically, make a backup paper copy or store a backup on a thumb drive kept with your EFFAK.

-- Have a store of cash along with your EFFAK that’s appropriate for your family’s needs that can cover at least 3 days of emergency lodging, food, etc if you cannot return home.
+- Alongside your EFFAK, store a cash reserve sufficient for at least three days of emergency lodging, food, and other necessities if you can’t return home.

 Portland Bureau of Emergency Management: Offers invaluable resources for personal preparedness and community resilience.